Emotional stress: Anxiety, Depression and Panic Attacks: A neurologic and psychiatric like condition caused by cervical spine instability

 What are we seeing in this image?
 How acute emotional stress can be an “atomic bomb” that destroys neuron cells and damages the vagus nerves and initiates and progresses psychiatric-like type disorders.

 The image below with the picture of the rabbit is the starting point of our examination of the research on this topic.
 It reflects a landmark 1980 study that examined what happened to rabbit’s neuron cells, Nodose ganglion, and vagus nerve when the rabbits were exposed to chemically induced emotional stress.
-We will bring this research currently to 2021 and explain what may be happening in you and present you with a possible understanding as to why for no reason, you once lead a stress-free life, and now you are a person filled with anxiety and emotional disorders.
+We will bring this research currently to 2021 and explain how what happened to these rabbits can be happening to you and present you with a possible understanding as to why for no reason, you once lead a stress-free life, and now you are a person filled with anxiety and emotional disorders.
 The possible understanding may be found in your neck.

 Underneath this image is explanatory notes that explain the image’s learning points and how this image relates to you.